Development, Part 3

 Both these classes are made up of individualists who aspire to live autonomously as families, with everything of their own.
 The working class is compelled to represent the interests of these mostly extremely poor sections of the population at national level.
 Otherwise, the established big bourgeoisie would quickly exploit the poorer ones as political foot-soldiers for capitalism, or possibly for demagogic fascism.

 The monopolists also, in practice, exploit the peasants and the petty bourgeois directly, feeding off their younger brothers and sisters in the predatory way which Rosa Luxemburg described so well in Chapter 2 of “Reform or Revolution?” from which our main text (attached) is taken.

 Local class politics

 But at local level, in South Africa, the situation of the working-class vis-à-vis the petty-bourgeoisie and peasantry is reversed.
 The organised working class has hardly any formal presence either at electoral ward level (where ANC branches are organised), or at voting district level.
-Here the petty-bourgeois individualists are working on their home ground and at the scale of their own business operations.
-COSATU Locals and Socialist Forums are in the shade, if they exist at all.
+Here, the petty-bourgeois individualists are working on their home ground and at the scale of their own business operations.
+COSATU Locals and Socialist Forums are usually in the shade, if they exist at all.